kadol92/KontaktComunicator/README.md

 Student's project for "Programowanie sieciowe"

 ### Description:
-A simple muli client chat write in JavaFX.
+A simple muli client chat written in JavaFX.
 This repository contains programs for client and server.

 ### Features